ArtifexSoftware/MuPDF.NET/docs/api/matrix.rst

       :arg m2: Second (right) matrix.
       :type m2: :ref:`Matrix`

-   .. method:: Invert(Matrix src: null)
+   .. method:: Invert(Matrix m: null)

       Calculate the matrix inverse of *m* and store the result in the current matrix.
 Returns *1* if *m* is not invertible ("degenerate").
 In this case the current matrix **will not change**.
 Returns *0* if *m* is invertible, and the current matrix is replaced with the inverted *m*.